Adult Neurology Residency Program

 We welcome your interest in the University of North Carolina Neurology residency program and invite you to explore the opportunities for training and professional growth we provide to our residents.

 One of the major strengths of our program is a large and diverse population of patients who come from different parts of North Carolina as well as from neighboring states.
 The plaque in the lobby of the North Carolina Memorial Hospital reads: “operated by and for people of North Carolina” and this motto defines the core of our program.

-Along with classical methods of neurology such as neurological exam, localization and astute clinical reasoning, we teach our residents a multidisciplinary approach to patient care and evidence–based medicine through well-organized didactics and multiple innovative programs at our department, such as the Joint Commission on Accreditation of Healthcare Organizations Gold Seal of Approval™ Comprehensive Stroke Center, the Myasthenia Gravis Foundation Clinic, the Muscular Dystrophy Association Clinic, the National Parkinson Foundation Center of Excellence, and the Carolina Alzheimer’s Network, to name a few.
+Along with classical methods of neurology such as neurological exam, localization and astute clinical reasoning, we teach our residents a multidisciplinary approach to patient care and evidence–based medicine through well-organized didactics and multiple innovative programs at our department such as the Joint Commission on Accreditation of Healthcare Organizations Comprehensive Stroke Center (Gold Seal of Approval™), the Myasthenia Gravis Foundation Clinic, the Muscular Dystrophy Association Clinic, the National Parkinson Foundation Center of Excellence, and the Carolina Alzheimer’s Network, to name a few.

-I invite you to learn all about our residency program, the department of neurology, our educational curriculum and conferences, our residents and faculty, and the many pleasures that the Chapel Hill–Durham area can offer.
+I invite you to learn all about our residency program, the UNC Department of Neurology, our educational curriculum and conferences, our residents and faculty, and the many pleasures that the Chapel Hill–Durham area can offer.

 Nina Browner, MD